ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 ---

-### Scenario #3 (Network Segmentation: Containment)
+### Scenario #3 - Public Exposure of Critical Components

-* **Source:** An internal or external attacker who has already successfully gained initial access/a foothold on one part of the network (e.g., a non-critical server in the public subnet).
+* **Source:** An internal or external attacker who has already successfully gained initial access/a foothold on one part of the network.
 * **Stimulus:** Attempts lateral movement—sending IP packets to communicate with resources (e.g., a database server) located in the separate, private subnet.
 * **Artifact:** The Internal Network Segments (specifically, the target segment)
 * **Enviroment:** Post-compromise of a low-value asset in a public segment.